hendrix/hendrix/docs/index.md

 ## Overview

-Python has wonderful web technologies and solutions for exposing web applications as network resources, such as uWSGI and Gunicorn.
+Python has wonderful web technologies and solutions for exposing web applications and network resources, such as uWSGI and Gunicorn.

 Hendrix seeks to add to this discussion by focusing on: